 - a.
-On housing sites of 4 or more units, reduce the affordable housing requirement to a minimum of 25% for all settlements except for Loch Lomondside (Tarbet, Luss, Gartocharn, Drymen and Croftamie) where a 50% requirement would apply (with flexibility to amend this where abnormal development costs are demonstrated), and - b.
-On housing sites of up to 3 units, require either an affordable or smaller sized house is built, or that a financial contribution is made to help fund affordable housing provision elsewhere within the local area.
+On housing sites of 4 or more units, reduce the affordable housing requirement to a minimum of 25% for all settlements except for Loch Lomondside (Tarbet, Luss, Gartocharn, Drymen and Croftamie) where a 50% requirement would apply (with flexibility to amend this where abnormal development costs are demonstrated), and - either an affordable or smaller sized house is built, or that a financial contribution is made to help fund affordable housing provision elsewhere within the local area.
 This new approach would apply to all communities within the National Park except the Loch Lomondside communities where such sites would be reserved for either affordable or local needs housing only.